Submit a project

 Our artistic vision is to present on our stages a diversity of forms, of ideas, and of emerging dance artists’ current preoccupations.
 Witness to the evolution of trends in the performing arts, we define ourselves as a space where inventiveness, exploration, and the desire to see an idea through to the end are encouraged and valued.

-Depending on your profile, one of two options is available: Danses Buissonnières, for recently graduated dance artists, or the open call for local artists.
+Depending on your profile, two options are available: the open call for local artists and/or Danses Buissonnières for your very first professional presentation experience.

 LABdiff, a New Model!